By Indonesia specialist Mat

 The sand doesn’t lend itself to sunbathing on — it’s very coarse and sharp — so the resorts have compensated by providing pools positioned to take advantage of the dramatic backdrops and setting up some of the island’s best spa resorts, such as Damai Lovina.

-The north west coast, meanwhile, makes for wonderful snorkeling experiences.
-It plays host to the area's best coral reefs, wreck diving and tropical fish including mantas around Menjangan Island, part of the Bali Barat National Park – which dominates the north-west of Bali.
+The northwest coast, meanwhile, makes for wonderful snorkelling experiences.
+It plays host to the area's best coral reefs, wreck diving and tropical fish including mantas around Menjangan Island, part of the Bali Barat National Park — which dominates the northwest of Bali.

 With this incremental change in location comes golden beaches and greater numbers of wildlife, including the turtles that have made the park their home.
 Swimming with them is something I can't recommend highly enough.